 This is an uncommon skin condition in some breeds of dogs.
 It does affect the Poodle, which makes it possible for it to affect the Bernedoodle as well.
 This disease is an inflammation of the sebaceous glands.
 These glands are found in a dog’s hair follicles.
 They produce a substance called sebum that helps lubricate and waterproof the skins and furs of mammals.

 The most obvious sign of this disease is a silvery dandruff that adheres to the coat of the canine.
 Hair loss is very common and can be severe in many cases.
 A dull and dirty coat can also develop.

 As the disease progresses, the dog’s skin will form lesions and produce a musty odor.
 The exact cause of this disease is unknown.
 Different breeds of dogs seem to have different underlying causes for this disorder.
 In Poodles, it is likely that the disease is genetic.

 We probably don’t have to tell you that Bernedoodles eat a ton of food.
 However, what food they should be eating might surprise you.

-Despite many misconceptions, a Bernedoodle should not be eating pain-free foods unless they have a grain allergy.
-Because Bernedoodles are not particularly prone to allergies, this is unlikely.
+Despite many misconceptions, a Bernedoodle should not be eating grain-free foods unless they have a grain allergy.
+Because they are not particularly prone to allergies, this is unlikely.
 Dogs have adapted to eat grains, so it is not harmful to the average dog in the least.